Configure web components

 For a production installation you may install ARM web components on a different server (not recommended).
 With the ARM web configurator you set the web server name, port and certificate bindings.

 After a Production Installation with enabled web components the web configuration application starts automatically.

 Enter the name of the ARM server.
-If executing both web components and the ARM server on the same machine, no changes to the server name are required.
+If you are running both Web Components and the ARM server on the same computer, you can use localhost.

 Enter the port of the ARM server.
 By default the ARM server communicates through port "55555".

 - Enter a port for the binding of the certificate to the website.
 The standard https port is 443.
 If you enter any other port you must consider this when starting the ARM website (providing the URL to users).

 - Select a certificate.
 If no certificate is offered, please reference the following chapters: "Generate a self-signed certificate".